privcount/privcount/test/README.markdown

     python test_random.py
     python test_counter.py

-If you have a local privcount-patched Tor instance on control port 9050, you can test that it supports PRIVCOUNT events: (optional)
+If you have a local privcount-patched Tor instance, you can test that it is returning PRIVCOUNT events:

-    python test_counters.py
+    python test_tor_ctl_event.py <control-port-or-path>

 #### Integration Tests